VIDA-NYU/domain_discovery_tool/docs/create_model.rst

 DDT incrementally builds a model as the user `annotates <http://domain-discovery-tool.readthedocs.io/en/latest/use.html#annotation>`_ the retrieved pages.
 The accuracy of the domain model is displayed on the top right corner.
 It provides an indication of the model coverage of the domain and how it is influenced by annotations.

-The domain model can be exported by clicking on the **Model** button on the top.
+The domain model can be exported by clicking on the **Model** button on the top (this button will be dsiabled when there are no sufficient annotations to build the model and the model **Accuracy of onlineClassifier: 0 %**).
 This will show a drop down as shown in figure below:

 .. image:: model_dropdown.png
    :width: 800px